facebookarchive/fbcunn/README.md

 - Training an imagenet based classifier in Torch-7 using multiple GPUs (showcasing our FFT convolutions as well as our ModelParallel container)

 ## Why?
 We know that science and technology progress faster when researchers exchange ideas and tools.
-Making significant progress in AI will take the participation of the entire research comunnity, and We want to do what we can to make the field progress faster.
+Making significant progress in AI will take the participation of the entire research community, and We want to do what we can to make the field progress faster.
 That is why we love open science and open source.
-We publish our research with opoen access, very often on [Arxiv](http://arxiv.org), on [our members' web sites](http://research.facebook.com/ai), and eventually on the [FAIR publications page](https://research.facebook.com/publications/ai/).
+We publish our research with open access, very often on [Arxiv](http://arxiv.org), on [our members' web sites](http://research.facebook.com/ai), and eventually on the [FAIR publications page](https://research.facebook.com/publications/ai/).
 And we share our code right here!

 ## Who is this for?
 This will help you if you want to train large-scale deep learning systems (particularly convolutional nets) for image recognition, NLP, or other applications.
 This will help you particularly well if already are a Torch user.